 So I am sure you have heard the term “best practices” before.
-The phrase literally means the best way to practice/configure/administrate/operate/etc something.
+The phrase literally means the best way to practice/configure/administrate/operate/etc. something.
 The problem with best practices is that what is best for one is often not best for all.
-To complicate matters, declared best practices are often dependent on a variety of items including environment, requirements, and expertise.
-People have debated the use of the term “best practices” and many have suggested using the term “recommended practices” instead.
+To complicate matters, declared best practices are often dependent on various items, including environment, requirements, and expertise.
+People have debated using the term “best practices,” and many have suggested using the term “recommended practices” instead.
 The connotation of recommended is that it is the de facto standard given a lack of context.
-In other words, a recommended practice is the recommended way to configure/administrate/operate/etc something in most cases or in cases where no additional information/requirements/etc are given.
+In other words, a recommended practice is the recommended way to configure/administrate/operate/etc. something in most cases or in cases where no additional information/requirements/etc. are given.

 You may be asking why I am bringing this up…

-The reason is because whether you call it best/recommended/standard/default/generic/common/preferred/etc the point remains the same: there are multiple ways to perform an action, but only one can be selected at any given time.
+The reason is that whether you call it best/recommended/standard/default/generic/common/preferred/etc., the point remains the same: there are multiple ways to perform an action, but only one can be selected at any given time.
 In general, two types of people care about the action decided upon:

 - Administrators – need to know how to configure their environment and how others are configuring their environment